-So, I have always have loved one pot Gujarati food stuff like Handvo, Muthias, Bhuko and such.
+So, I have always have loved one pot Gujarati food stuff like Handvo, Bhuko and such.
 I will make it a point to do a blog post about each of them eventually.
-But today, the post is dedicated to Handvo, which is a thick and savory pancake made out of batter which is a mix of pulses, rice, and wheat.
-Although it is a quite popular one pot meal options and is very nutritionally balanced since it checks all the necessary food groups, I like handvo because 1. it is a very convenient, fuss-free option requiring minimal supervision, 2.
+But today, the post is dedicated to Handvo, which is a thick and savoury pancake made out of batter which is a mix of pulses, rice, and wheat.
+Although it is a quite popular one pot meal option and is very nutritionally balanced since it checks all the necessary food groups, I like handvo because 1. it is a very convenient, fuss-free option requiring minimal supervision, 2.
 It can be easily pre-planned and at mealtimes, all you have to do is a few simple steps and a wonderful meal is ready without much sweat.

 Handvo has recently gained more popularity with a lot of Thali serving restaurants serve handvo as a part of the meal.
-But, at home, we prepared handvo when mom had a ver long day with other chores and would want to serve us something nutritious, yet quick.
+But, at home, we prepared handvo when mom would have had a very long day with other chores and would want to serve us something nutritious, yet quick.
 Also, since it is possible to do a lot of pre preparation in advance, it was also a choice of dinner when mom had to hand over kitchen duties to a not so proficient cook like me.
 She would do all the prep, and all I had to do was, grate a bottle gourd, add it to the batter, mix, pour in a nonstick pan and let it cook on a slow flame checking only intermittently.

 Now, the below method describes how to cook the Handvo in a nonstick/thick bottomed fry pan.
 However, it is traditionally cooked in a special contraption on a coal stove called Sagdi in Gujarati and Sigdi in Hindi.
 I have cooked it in this particular utensil too and while it is more authentic, it is very cumbersome to use when cooking in small quantities.
 But it it is a very beautiful contraption and I am adding a picture so that you can have a look.